 Testing innovative engagement methods to scale unprecedented mobilization

 Civilization as we know it is facing a number of existential crises.
-Loss of species and topsoil threaten our biome, acidification and rising temperatures are damaging our oceans, and unless we limit global warming to less than 1.5 C (2.7 F) many parts of the world will become uninhabitable.
-Addressing these challenges will require the mobilization of human action at a pace and scale unprecedented in history.
+Loss of species and topsoil threaten our biome, acidification and rising temperatures damage our oceans, and unless we limit global warming to less than 1.5 C (2.7 F), many parts of the world will become uninhabitable.
+Addressing these challenges requires the mobilization of human action at a pace and scale unprecedented in history.
 We support testing new approaches to identify, recruit and mobilize supporters that can overcome psychological, economic, social and cultural barriers to action.

 Intact forests provide important ecological and cultural benefits such as carbon storage, nutrient cycling, water and air purification, and maintenance of wildlife habitat.
 We seek innovative methods to engage stakeholders to keep these forests intact.

 The world’s oceans are the lungs of the world.
 They are the major source of oxygen and biodiversity, instrumental in the capture and storage of carbon dioxide as well as providing food, medicines, and livelihoods.
 Yet they face major human-made threats, including acidification, plastic pollution, and exploitative terrestrial and marine fisheries.
 To improve the health of the world’s oceans and aquatic and riparian biodiversity, we support research and education promoting best practices from around the world for sustainable fisheries, protecting species, stopping pollution and marine ecosystem management.